A laptop, notebook, and film camera

 For instance, if a server needs 2.1 seconds to load one image and 4.1 seconds for a larger one, the page load is slow.

-Boosts website ranking
+Boosting website ranking

-Websites use five main types of images:
+Websites typically use five types of images:

 Background images